munehide1933/AgenticAI/README.md

 ## English

+## License

+This public repository is licensed under the Apache License 2.0.
+See [LICENSE](./LICENSE).

+The Apache-2.0 license applies only to the source code and documentation included in this repository.
+Private commercial modules, private repositories, deployment assets, secrets, datasets, internal runbooks, production dashboards, trademarks, and external service credentials are not included and are not licensed by this repository.

+See [PUBLIC_PRIVATE_STRATEGY.md](./docs/PUBLIC_PRIVATE_STRATEGY.md) for the public/private architecture boundary.

 ### Product Summary

 AgenticAI is a multi-agent AI assistant framework for structured reasoning, technical analysis, and guided response generation.